JagHack/jagprox/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome and already made!
+Huge shoutout to Yanice and TheMackabu for helping me with some stuff.
 If you have ideas for new features or find bugs, feel free to open an issue or submit a pull request on the GitHub repository.

 ---